tshauck/gcgc/docs/third_party_integrations/pytorch_utils.md

 parser = SequenceParser(file_features=[file_feature])
 ```

-The `SequenceParser` can also be used to configure how GCGC will deal with sequences of difference
+The `SequenceParser` can also configure how GCGC will deal with sequences of difference length.
-length.

 There is one more preparatory step needed before the PyTorch compatible `Dataset` can be created,
 and that is to make a GCGC Alphabet.
-These Alphabet's are subclasses of BioPython Alphabet's
+These Alphabet's are subclasses of BioPython Alphabet's class
-however, they support padding, tokenizing and other options relevant for ML applications.
+that support padding, tokenizing and other options relevant for ML applications.

 In this case, the `IUPACAmbiguousDNAEncoding` will be used, which is relevant for DNA with the
 standard letters plus additional characters to deal with ambiguous bases.